Canada Accessibility Plan & Feedback Process

 Seating Accommodations

-Delta will provide a seat assignment that best accommodates each individual’s disability if the seat exists on the same class of service on the aircraft if the customer alerts Delta to their seating needs in advance of travel.
+Delta will provide a seat assignment that best accommodates each individual’s disability if the seat exists in the same class of service on the aircraft if the customer alerts Delta to their seating needs in advance of travel.
 Notification on the day of travel or at the gate will be accommodated where possible without reseating other customers.

 • Movable Aisle Armrest – When the customer uses an aisle chair to board and cannot transfer readily over a fixed aisle armrest.